 Greece has been a migrant-sending country in most of its contemporary history.
 However, since the 90s, the country started receiving immigrants from various parts of the world due to geopolitical changes.
 What started with people from the Balkans later continued with immigrants from the former Soviet Union, Pakistan, and India for the most part.

-However, this past decade there was a significant increase in the movement of refugees and migrants towards Europe.
+However, this past decade there was a significant increase in the movement of refugees and migrants towards Europe in general and Greece.
 This immigration movement reached a peak in 2015 as the continuous Syrian civil war that started in 2011 displaced millions of people.
 Initially, most refugees sought refuge in neighboring countries like Lebanon, Jordan, and Egypt.
 Nevertheless, the humanitarian crisis was so big that these countries stopped accepting refugees in 2014.
 Europe seemed like the only viable option as they had nowhere else to go.

 Additional problems in the asylum process